 - 89% (25%) “know how a Board of Education functions, including what board members are supposed to do.”

 Alumni report increased levels of involvement in school and community activities as well as increased responsibilities and aspirations for further engagement.
-They report increases in the ways they are involved in education, school and community activities.
+They report increases in the ways they are engaged in education, school and community activities.

 - 77% do more to “reach out to diverse parents, including parents from communities and backgrounds different from their own.”